-Several types of turtles are sold as pets, including aquatic turtles such as the red-eared slider as well as box turtles and tortoises.
-Each of these turtles can have different dietary needs and preferences, and the first step toward offering a turtle suitable food to keep it satisfied and healthy is to have it properly identified.
-New pets can be identified by either a pet store or a veterinarian with experience in reptiles.
+There are several types of turtles you could own as a pet, including aquatic turtles such as the red-eared slider, box turtles and tortoises.
+Each of these turtles has different dietary needs and preferences, so the first step in keeping it healthy is to have it identified by an experienced veterinarian.

 Foods for Pet Turtles

-Providing a proper diet is the best way to keep a pet turtle healthy and happy.
-Understanding what turtles eat is the key to proper feeding.
 Depending on the species, turtles can be herbivores (eating only plants), carnivores (eating only meat) or omnivores (eating both plants and meat).
-Pet stores offer a range of turtle food products in pellets, sticks and chunks that are specially formulated for different types of turtles and provide balanced nutrition with appropriate vitamins and minerals to keep the turtles healthy.
-However, this type of bland food is not the only thing turtles can eat, and it can be healthier and often much less expensive to offer turtles a range of fresh foods.
+Pet stores offer a range of turtle food products in pellets, sticks and chunks, formulated for different types of turtles and providing balanced nutrition with appropriate vitamins and minerals to keep the turtles healthy.
+However, this type of bland food is not the only thing turtles can eat, and it can be healthier and less expensive to offer turtles a range of fresh foods.

 Foods popular for pet turtles, depending on the species, include: